Revised August 2014

 All customers have the right to travel with one personal care assistant (PCA) and should indicate their intent to do so when making a reservation.
-Depending on the nature and severity of the disability, a customer may require additional assistance from a PCA.
+Depending on the nature and severity of one's disability, customers may require additional assistance from a PCA.
 Customers who cannot travel safely or comfortably without being accompanied by or met by a PCA must understand that MetroAccess drivers cannot fulfill PCA duties.

-Some duties that may be performed by a PCA and not by a MetroAccess driver include but are not limited to:
+Some duties that may be performed by a PCA but not by a MetroAccess driver include and are not limited to:

-Life support equipment.
-You may bring a respirator, portable oxygen or other life-support equipment as long as it does not violate hazardous material transportation laws.
+You may bring a respirator, portable oxygen or other life support equipment as long as it does not violate hazardous material transportation laws.
 The equipment must be small enough to fit into the vehicle and be secured.
 Customers must ensure that there is an adequate oxygen supply (3/4 or full) before boarding.
-Drivers are not authorized to operate life support equipment.
+Drivers are not authorized to operate life support equipment at any time.

-MetroAccess has lift-equipped vans and a limited number of sedans.
-Taxicabs are also used for MetroAccess service.
-MetroAccess does not accommodate requests for specific types of vehicles, including sedan-only requests.
-Accessible vehicles are used to transport customers who use wheelchairs/scooters or ambulatory customers who require a lift to board a vehicle.
+MetroAccess has lift and ramp equipped vans.
+Taxicabs may also be used for MetroAccess service.
+MetroAccess does not accommodate requests for specific types of vehicles.
+Accessible vehicles are used to transport both ambulatory customers and customers who use wheelchairs/scooters requiring a lift to board a vehicle.

-MetroAccess vans and lifts will hold wheelchairs and scooters up to 48" long x 30" wide that weigh no more than 600 pounds when occupied.
+MetroAccess vans and lifts will hold wheelchairs and scooters up to 48" long and 30" wide.
 Mobility aids beyond these specifications might not be transportable.
 We reserve the right to refuse transport if unsafe.
-For your safety, please make sure that brakes and other parts on your wheelchair or mobility device are in good working order.
+Examples of mobility aids that are not allowed on MetroAccess vehicles are shopping carts and "geri" chairs (chairs used in healthcare facilities to mobilize patients).
+For your safety, please make sure that brakes, batteries, and other parts on your wheelchair or mobility device are in good working condition.

 If you need assistance boarding the vehicle, the driver will assist you.
 All drivers are trained to operate a wheelchair lift and the mobility aid securement devices.
 Ambulatory customers utilizing the vehicle lift should use provided hand rails for safe boarding.

 During severe weather, icy or otherwise hazardous road conditions or emergency situations, MetroAccess may make service modifications.
+Examples of severe weather or hazardous conditions are icy roads, snow accumulation, high winds and tornados.
+During severe weather or hazardous conditions, door-to-door service may revert to curb-to-curb service as needed.
 MetroAccess service changes due to severe weather will be announced on local radio, television, the MetroAccess phone system, MetroAlert messages and this website.
 Sign up for MetroAccess MetroAlerts.

 MetroAccess is not responsible for lost or stolen items.
 If you believe you have lost something on MetroAccess, file a report through the customer comment process options listed below.

-MetroAccess employees are trained to provide safe, reliable, and courteous on-time service.
-We always want to hear from our customers whether it's a compliment, suggestion or complaint.
+MetroAccess employees are trained to provide safe, reliable and courteous service.
+We always want to hear from our customers, whether it’s a compliment, suggestion, or complaint.

-To file a complaint or commendation regarding your MetroAccess service, please use our online customer comment form, call 202-637-0128 or TTY 202-962-2565.
-Agents are available weekdays (except holidays) from 8 am to 5 pm.
+To file a complaint or commendation regarding your MetroAccess service, please use our online customer comment form.
+You can also call 202- 637-0128 or TTY 202-962-2565.
+Agents are available weekdays (except holidays) from 8 a.m. to 5 p.m.